SaiRamPothuganti/Publicsafety/AQ/invokefn/readme.md

-# Invoke Oracle Functions by its Endpoint
+# Invoke Oracle Functions using their endpoints

 This example demonstrates how to invoke a function deployed to Oracle Functions by its invoke endpoint URL.
-It's a fork and expansion of https://github.com/shaunsmith/fn-node-invokebyendpoint.git for use with the Public Safety 2.0 demo project.
+The contents of this directory are a fork and expansion of https://github.com/shaunsmith/fn-node-invokebyendpoint.git for use with the Public Safety 2.0 demo project.

+**For questions or issues encountered while following these instructions or working with the code in this directory, please contact Shane Landrum <shane.landrum@oracle.com>.**

 ## Pre-requisites